Russians in the United Kingdom: Education

 In London, in particular Notting Hill Gate there are a number of Russian schools aimed at transmitting Russian language and culture to the children of Russian immigrant parents.

-The Russian Embassy School in London is a Russian international school in the UK’s capital city.
+The Russian Embassy School in London is a Russian international school in the UK's capital city.

 History

 Russian revolutionaries

 After the abolition of slavery, Catholic emancipation and Jewish emancipation in the early 19th century, Britain came to be seen in Europe as a liberal destination, attracting free thinkers who were considered dangerous by the monarchies of continental Europe.
 Alexander Herzen, a writer considered to be the "father of Russian socialism", lived in London for 13 years.
 He established the first Russian-language printing house outside Russia Free Russian Press, first at Judd Street and later moving to the Caledonian Road.
 Herzen's most influential publication, devised with the help of another Russian immigrant poet Nikolai Ogarev, was Kolokol newsletter.
 Notable Russian anarchists Peter Kropotkin and Mikhail Bakunin lived and worked in London in the late 19th century.
 Freedom Press anarchist publishing house co-founded by Kropotkin in Whitechapel still operates as of 2022.

-Due to the political freedom in Britain, London will become central to the Russian revolutionary thinkers once again in the 20th century.
+Due to the political freedom in Britain, London became central to the Russian revolutionary thinkers once again in the 20th century.
 Vladimir Lenin lived in London in 1902–1903, publishing a revolutionary journal Iskra in a building in Clerkenwell that later became a home of the Marx Memorial Library.
 The congress of Russian revolutionaries held in the Three Johns pub in Islington in 1903 became a critical point of division of the movement to hardline Bolsheviks, who would later establish the Soviet Union, and Mensheviks.
 The 1907 Bolshevik party congress was held in Hackney and was attended by future leaders of the Bolshevik revolution including, besides Lenin, Leon Trotsky, Joseph Stalin, Grigory Zinoviev, Lev Kamenev, Maxim Litvinov and writer Maxim Gorky.